Which used oil products can be recycled in Manitoba?

 Diesel Exhaust Fluid (DEF) Containers – any plastic container with a capacity of less than 50 litres that is manufactured to hold Diesel Exhaust Fluid.

-Oil filters are shredded, heated to a molten state and the metals re-used as material for other metal products such as rebar, nails and wire.
+Manitoba’s used oil filters are sent to a processor to be shredded, heated to a molten state and the metals re-used as material for other metal products such as rebar, nails or wire.